-As at 31 December of 2021, the Group revealed the following financial indicators:
+At 31 December 2021, the Company presents the following financial indicators:

-- Working capital (calculated as the difference between current assets and current liabilities) → EUR 203,914 thousand (EUR 205,644 thousand as at 31 December 2020). - Liquidity ratio (calculated as the ratio of current assets to current liabilities) →2.4 (4.1 as of 31 December 2020). - Solvency ratio (calculated as the quotient of the sum of net assets and non-current liabilities in the numerator and denominator, non-current assets) \rightarrow 1.1 (1.1 as of 31 December 2020).
+- Working capital (calculated as the difference between current assets and current liabilities) → EUR 630,467 thousand (EUR 103,589 thousand at 31 December 2020). - Liquidity ratio (calculated as the ratio of current assets to current liabilities) \rightarrow 4.84 (2.41 at 31 December 2020). - Solvency ratio (calculated as non-current liabilities and equity divided by non-current assets \rightarrow 1.86 (1.14 at 31 December 2020).

-These ratios represent particularly high values, indicating that the Group enjoys a sufficient level of liquidity and a high degree of safety margin in order to meet its payments.
+These ratios represent particularly high values, indicating that the Company enjoys a sufficient level of liquidity and a high degree of safety margin in order to meet its payments.

-The ROE (Return on Equity), which measures the profitability obtained by the Group on its own shares, totals 3.03% (-5.92% as of 31 December 2020).
-This is calculated as the quotient of the profit for the last 12 months and the Company's net equity, averaged over the last four quarters.
+The ROE ("Return on Equity"), which measures the Company's rate of return divided by its equity, is 3.10% (it was 3.30% as of 31 December 2020).
+This is calculated as the quotient of the profit for the last 12 months and the Company's net equity at 31 December 2021.

-The ROA (Return on Assets), which measures the efficiency of the Group's total assets, regardless of the source of funding used, i.e. the capacity of a company's assets to generate profit, is 1.51% (-

-3.14% as of 31 December 2020); This is calculated as the quotient of the profit for the last 12 months and the Company's total assets, averaged over the last four quarters.
+The ROA ("Return on Assets"), which measures the efficiency of the Company's total assets, regardless of the source of funding used, i.e. the capacity of a company's assets to generate profit, is 1.22% (2.35% as of 31 December 2020).
+This is calculated as the quotient of the profit for the last 12 months and the Company's total assets at 31 December 2021.

-In accordance with the recommendations issued by the European Securities and Markets Authority (ESMA) regarding the calculation and determination of Alternative Performance Measures used by the Company's Management in taking financial and operational decisions, sections 5 and 8 of the "Full yearly report 2021", which was published on the same date as these Financial Statements and explanatory notes, state how the EPRA (European Public Real Estate Association) indicators are calculated and defined.
+In accordance with the recommendations issued by the European Securities and Markets Authority (ESMA) regarding the calculation and determination of Alternative Performance Measures used by the Company's Management in taking financial and operational decisions, sections 4 and 6 of the "Full year report 2021", which was published on the same date as these Financial Statements and explanatory notes, state how the EPRA (European Public Real Estate Association) indicators are calculated and defined.

-2.3 Environment and staff issues
+2.3 Matters regarding the environment and personnel